 Embodied Learning: Our vision and practice at Foresta KIDS

 There are plenty of wonderful examples of people changing practices around what education can be about.
 To interview those people and collect best practices is a separate project of Foresta Collective.
 We also want to create the overview of different best practices of educational initiatives worldwide.
 It's coming, so stay tuned.
-For now I want to describe in more details the educational philosophy of embodied learning that we set off to practice at our own educational initiative — Foresta Academy, and specifically its part dedicated to working with children — Foresta KIDS.
+For now we will describe in more details the educational philosophy of embodied learning that we set off to practice at our own educational initiative — Foresta Academy, and specifically its part dedicated to working with children — Foresta KIDS.

 * Bringing theory and practice together.